Digital Access Report

 Digital Navigator Program

-In response to the COVID-19 pandemic in 2020, the City of Philadelphia launched one of the first Digital Navigator programs.
+In response to the COVID-19 pandemic in 2020, the City of Philadelphia launched one of the first Digital Navigator programs in the country.

 2020